Fred Brooks: Career and research

 Brooks joined IBM in 1956, working in Poughkeepsie, New York, and Yorktown, New York.
 He worked on the architecture of the IBM 7030 Stretch, a $10 million scientific supercomputer of which nine were sold, and the IBM 7950 Harvest computer for the National Security Agency.
-Subsequently, he became manager for the development of the IBM System/360 family of computers and the OS/360 software package.
+Subsequently, he became manager for developing the IBM System/360 family of computers and the OS/360 software package.
 During this time he coined the term "computer architecture".

-In 1964, Brooks accepted an invitation to come to the University of North Carolina at Chapel Hill and founded the University's computer science department.
-He chaired it for 20 years. he was still engaged in active research there, primarily in virtual environments and scientific visualization.
+In 1964, Brooks accepted an invitation to come to the University of North Carolina at Chapel Hill and founded the university's computer science department, which he chaired for twenty years until 1984.
+His research was mainly in virtual environments and scientific visualization.
+He was the founding Kenan Professor of Computer Science at UNC until his retirement in 2015.
+The Brooks Computer Science Building on the UNC-Chapel Hill campus is named in his honor.

 A few years after leaving IBM, he wrote The Mythical Man-Month.
 The seed for the book was planted by IBM's then-CEO Thomas J. Watson Jr., who asked in Brooks's exit interview why it was so much harder to manage software projects than hardware projects.
 In this book, Brooks made the now-famous statement: "Adding manpower to a late software project makes it later", which has since come to be known as Brooks's law.
 In addition to The Mythical Man-Month, Brooks is also known for the paper "No Silver Bullet – Essence and Accident in Software Engineering".

 In 2004 in a talk at the Computer History Museum and also in a 2010 interview in Wired magazine, Brooks was asked "What do you consider your greatest technological achievement?"
 Brooks responded, "The most important single decision I ever made was to change the IBM 360 series from a 6-bit byte to an 8-bit byte, thereby enabling the use of lowercase letters.
 That change propagated everywhere."

 A "20th anniversary" edition of The Mythical Man-Month with four additional chapters was published in 1995.

 As well as The Mythical Man-Month, Brooks has authored or co-authored many books and peer reviewed papers including Automatic Data Processing, "No Silver Bullet", Computer Architecture, and The Design of Design.

-His contributions to human–computer interaction are described in Ben Shneiderman's HCI pioneers website.